 Cleaning the Oven

 Nobody likes to clean their oven.
 If you aren’t lucky enough to own a self-cleaning one, the job is not fun.
-It really isn’t that tough to do, and there are a few methods to choose from.
-Here’s an easy recipe that really cleans: Mix 5 tbsp. of baking soda, 3 drops of liquid soap, and 4 tbsp. of white vinegar into a thick paste.
+But it really isn’t that tough to do, and there are a few methods to choose from.
+Here’s an easy recipe that really cleans: Mix 5 table spoons of baking soda, 3 drops of liquid soap, and 4 table spoons of white vinegar into a thick paste.
 Apply it inside the oven and use a sponge to scrub the surfaces.
 Afterwards, just wipe the whole oven clean, rinse it out completely, and let it dry.
 Another conventional method is to leave a glass filled with ½ cup of ammonia in the closed oven overnight.
 The next day, just wipe the inside with a wet sponge or paper towels, and admire the outcome.